Rivulus: Species

 A fourth species, R. insulaepinorum, has been recognized, but it is a synonym of R. cylindraceus.
 The two Cuban species are close relatives, but the position of the Hispaniolan R. roloffi has not been confirmed and its placement in this genus is preliminary.

 Because of the disputed validity of the split into several genera, there is a level of confusion about the species included in Rivulus, despite it being clearly defined in 2011.
-For example, "R." azureus, "R." pivijay, "R." ribesrubrum, "R." tomasi and "R." xi were described in 2013 by authors that did not recognize the split of Rivulus, but noted that they were part of Cynodonichthys (most species) and Laimosemion ("R." tomasi), by them only considered subgenera of Rivulus.
+For example, "R." azurescens, "R." pivijay, "R." ribesrubrum, "R." tomasi and "R." xi were described in 2013 by authors that did not recognize the split of Rivulus, but noted that they were part of Cynodonichthys (most species) and Laimosemion ("R." tomasi), by them only considered subgenera of Rivulus.
 This has resulted in the unusual situation where FishBase, despite recognizing the split into several genera, places the newly described species that belong in other genera in Rivulus.